sophline/Vaccination_prediction/README.md

 .It appears that opinion_seas_sick_from_vaccine and opinion_h1n1_sick_from_vacc both have a strong negative correlation to the H1N1 target variable.

-The baseline model demonstrates solid performance across various metrics on the test set.
-With an accuracy of approximately 81.49%, it correctly predicts the outcome for a significant portion of instances.
-Despite this, its recall score of around 56.55% suggests that it might miss capturing some positive instances.
-However, the model achieves a precision of approximately 75.3%, indicating a relatively low rate of false positives among its positive predictions.
-The F1 score, at about 64.59%, signifies a balance between precision and recall, reflecting the model's ability to maintain performance across both aspects.
-Overall, while the model exhibits strong predictive capability, there is room for improvement, particularly in capturing more positive instances without significantly increasing false positives.
+The Gradient Boosting Model shows strong performance with a good balance between precision and recall, reflected in a solid F1 score.
+The high AUC score further confirms its capability in distinguishing between classes effectively.
+While the model performs well, particularly in its precision and AUC metrics, there remains a moderate scope for improvement, especially in recall and overall accuracy to ensure even better classification results.

+### Next steps;
+Perform parameter tuning for  other models in the SMOTE models

+perform analysis for more variables and how they relate to vaccination
 ### Recommendation
-next steps;Perform parameter tuning for the SMOTE models

-            perform analysis for more variables and how they relate to vaccination

-utilize more recent data for efficacy and recent vaccinations
+1. more recent data for efficacy and recent vaccinations

-Educate people on the need of vaccines and work on minimizing risks of vaccine
+2. Educate people on the need of vaccines and work on minimizing risks of vaccine